 One of the aspects of WordPress that can confuse people is whether WordPress is free.

 The answer can be complicated, which is probably why people get confused.
-A WordPress site can be free or can have some cost attached to it.
+A WordPress site can be free or can have some cost attached to it (like WordPress plugins and WordPress themes).
 But the WordPress software itself — referred to as WordPress core — is free and always will be.
 And this isn’t just about the financial cost of WordPress: it’s also free in the sense that you are free to amend and extend it and to use it as you wish.

 Is WordPress Free?
 Key Points to Know:

 WordPress is released under the GNU General Public License (or GPL), which means anyone can download, edit, customize, use, and even sell the code as long as they release it under the GPL license.